ryandmonson/DataQuest-Projects-Data-Science/README.md

 Guided Project 14- Multi variable regression modeling of Home Prices

+Guided Project 12 - Evaluate Jeopardy questions/answers for word match, questions for being used previously

 Guided Project 11 - Spam filter using an algorithm based on the Naive Bayes Theorem